• 2 min read

 How do I discover who owns a boundary fence, wall or hedge?

-Checking your property title deeds should be the first port of call.
+Checking your property’s title deeds should be the first port of call.

-Where a fence or hedge has an adjacent ditch, the ownership boundary is the edge of the ditch furthest from the fence or hedge.
-The presumption being that an owner digging a boundary ditch will normally dig it up to the very edge of their land, and will pile the soil on to their own side of the ditch to avoid trespassing on their neighbour’s land.
-They may then erect a fence or hedge on the spoil, leaving the ditch on its far side.
+The rebuttable presumption being that the ditch was dug after the boundary was drawn and that an owner digging a boundary ditch will normally dig it up to the very edge of their own land, and will pile the soil on to their own side of the ditch to avoid trespassing onto their neighbour’s land.
+They may then plant a hedge on the soil, leaving the ditch on its far side.
+However, both elements of the presumption can be rebutted with evidence.
+For example, this could occur if the ditch is proven to be natural rather than man-made, or if the construction of the ditch, bank, or hedge took place during a period when the lands on both sides were under shared ownership.

 Myths